eserlxl/vglog-filter/Backups/README.md

 These files are **not compiled** or used in the current build system.
 They are kept for reference only.
 If you need to use one of these approaches:

-1. Copy the desired file back to `src/`
+1. Copy the desired file from `Backups/src/` to `src/`
 2. Update the build system if needed
 3. Update the main implementation to use the alternative approach

+## Project Structure Protection

+The `Backups/` directory maintains the same structure as the main project:
+- `Backups/src/` mirrors the main `src/` directory
+- This makes it easy to understand where files would go if restored
+- Maintains consistency and professionalism

 ## Last Updated